-While I was doing research into this, I stumbled across ugly produce delivery services.
+When I was doing research into this, I stumbled across ugly produce delivery services.
 I found these services appealing for two reasons.
-First, these services ship the produce directly to your house, compared to a CSA that typically requires you to pick it up from a central location.
-The ugly veggie services also provide the option of customizing the size of the box.
+First, these services ship the produce directly to your house.
+CSAs typically require you to pick it up from a central location.
+The ugly veggie services also provide the option of customizing the size of the box you want and the products inside.
 CSA shares provide a lot of food, and I wasn’t sure that we could use it all.

 There are two options for ugly produce where we live: Misfits Market and Imperfect Foods.
 We decided to try them both, alternating weeks between the two.
-One week we’ll get a Misfits Market box.
-The next week we’ll receive an Imperfect Foods Box.
+One week we’d get a Misfits Market box.
+The next week we’d receive an Imperfect Foods Box.

 What is Ugly Produce Delivery?